RutledgePaulV/piped/readme.md

 A Clojure library for building applications that leverage Amazon's SQS by adapting between AWS and core.async primitives.
 AWS only provides a polling and bursty API but core.async is best as a continuous stream.
-Bridging from one to another in a way that achieves superior resilience and performance properties with the minimum configuration possible is the chief goal of **piped**.
+Bridging from one to another in a way that achieves superior resilience and performance properties with minimal configuration is the chief goal of **piped**.

 ## Concepts